-AIC Code Provision How the Provisions are Applied (References relate to the Annual Report and Financial Statements for the year ended 30 September 2024) 13 conflict of interest between the chair's interest and those of shareholders, including: being an employee of the manager or an ex-employee who has left the employment of the manager within the last five years. being a professional adviser who has provided services to the manager or the board within the last three years; or serving on any other boards of an investment company managed by the same manager.
-The board should identify in the annual report each non-executive director it considers to be independent.
-Circumstances which are likely to impair, or could appear to impair, a non-executive director's independence include, but are not limited to, whether a director: has, or has had within the last three years, a material business relationship with the company or the Statements for the year ended manager, either directly or as a partner, shareholder, director or senior employee of a body that has such a relationship with the company or the manager. has received or receives additional remuneration from the company apart from a directors' fee. has close family ties with any of the company's advisers, directors or the manager. holds cross-directorships or has significant links with other directors through involvement in other companies or bodies.
-Directors who sit on the boards of more than one company managed by the same manager are entitled to serve as directors; however, they will not be regarded as independent for the purposes of fulfilling the requirement that there must be an independent majority. represents a significant shareholder; or has served on the board for more than nine years from the date of their first appointment.
-Where any of these or other relevant circumstances apply, and the board nonetheless considers that the non-
+13 The board should identify in the annual report each non-executive director it considers to be Confirmed.
+Refer to Board Biographies independent.
+Circumstances which are likely to (pages 56 - 58) impair, or could appear to impair, a non-executive director's independence include, but are not limited to, whether a director: • has, or has had within the last three years, a material business relationship with the company or the manager, either directly or as a partner, shareholder, director or senior employee of a body that has such a relationship with the company or the manager; has received or receives additional remuneration from the company apart from a directors' fee; has close family ties with any of the company's advisers, directors or the manager; holds cross-directorships or has significant links with other directors through involvement in other companies or bodies.
+Directors who sit on the boards of more than one company managed by the same manager are entitled to serve as directors; however, they will not be regarded as independent for the purposes of fulfilling the requirement that there must be an independent majority; represents a significant shareholder; or has served on the board for more than nine years from the date of their first appointment.
+Where any of these or other relevant circumstances apply, and the board nonetheless considers that the non-executive director is independent, a clear explanation should be provided.
+14 The board should appoint one of the independent Confirmed. non-executive directors to be the senior independent director to provide a sounding board for the chair and serve as an intermediary for the other directors and shareholders.
+Led by the senior independent director, the non-executive directors should meet without the chair present at least annually to appraise the chair's performance, and